-Students should preferably have achieved at least a grade 5 at GCSE History in order to be able to meet the demands of the A Level course.
-Students who have not taken History GCSE should not be put off by the A Level, but a grade 5 in GCSE English would be required in these cases.
+Students should have achieved at least a grade 5 at GCSE History and a grade 5 in English in order to be able to meet the demands of the A Level course.
+Students who have not taken History GCSE should not be put off by the A Level, but a grade 6 in GCSE English would be required in these cases.

-Media: Cambridge Technicals in Digital iMedia
+Media: Cambridge Technicals in Digital Media

-Course Leader: Mr B Mordue
+Course Leader: Mrs S Ellis